Adroiti/docs-for-code-review-tools/checkstyle-VariableDeclarationUsageDistance.md

-Pattern: Check the distance between declaration of variable and its first usage
+Pattern: Variable declaration is distanced from it's first usage

 Issue: -